 What Are Fiddleheads?

+Fiddleheads are the tightly coiled tips of ferns that are eaten cooked.
 These delicate delights are available only in early spring when ferns grow their new shoots.
-The young fern fronds are mainly available by foraging (other ferns can be toxic, so never forage without an experienced guide).
+The young fern fronds are mainly available by foraging or at farmers markets.

-What Do Fiddleheads Taste Like?
+What Do They Taste Like?

-Fiddleheads have a grassy, spring-like flavor with a hint of nuttiness.
+Fiddleheads have a grassy, springlike flavor with a hint of nuttiness.
 Many people agree that they taste like a cross between asparagus and young spinach.
 Some detect an artichoke flavor as well, and even a bit of mushroom.

-Where to Find Fiddleheads
+Where to Buy Fiddleheads